 Saskatchewan River Crossing (80 km from Lake Louise): The Crossing Resort is your stop for ice cream, souvenirs, camping supplies, dining, and gas (no fuel for 153 km!).
 If you’d like a quiet picnic spot with a view, pull in to Howse Pass Viewpoint just south of Saskatchewan River Crossing.

-4. Columbia Icefield (130 km from Lake Louise): You must not pass!
-This expansive icefield, mother to 8 glaciers, is the largest in the North American Rocky Mountains!
-You can hike to the toe of the Athabasca Glacier, take the Columbia Icefield Adventure tour to get a feet-on-the-glacier experience, or view the scenery from a glass walkway.
+Columbia Icefield (130 km from Lake Louise): This expansive icefield, home to six major glaciers, is the largest in the North American Rocky Mountains!
+You can hike to the toe of the Athabasca Glacier, take the Columbia Icefield Adventure tour to get a feet-on-the-glacier experience, or view the scenery from a glass walkway (Glacier Skywalk).

 - Columbia Icefield Glacier Discovery Centre: Parks Canada Information Centre and home to Pursuit’s Columbia Icefield Adventure & Skywalk Tour.
 Also in the Guinness Book of World Records for being the building with the most women’s bathrooms for its size (no joke!).
 Open mid-April to mid-October.

 - STAY OFF THE GLACIER!
 People have fallen into crevasses (deep cracks in the ice) and died of hypothermia.